Note: the wording of this page was changed from "strategies" to "tactics" since that's exactly what they are: tactics.

 If you're trying to get links from colleges, create content targeted at them that you can use during outreach.
 Trust me, there's usually something you know that you could write an entire tutorial on that would interest college webmasters.

 Just like educational content, create something that targets a specific community.
-In this case, environmentalists.
+In this case, it would be the environmental community.
 They've got hoards of link juice just waiting to be tapped into.

 Simply outreaching to green bloggers and letting them know about your content usually does the trick.
 If the content is good enough, and if it's a complete conversation (i.e. a huge infographic on the environmental impact of drift nets), they'll usually dedicate an entire post to it.